bokamera/api-examples/README.md

 Shows how to:
 * Use your API key
 * Authenticate using HTTP Basic Auth
-* Use DTO classes from the nuget pckage
+* Use DTO classes from the nuget package
 * Querying using AutoQuery
 * Executing methods